amrlabib/javascript-essentials/callbackFunctions.md

 ## Callback Functions:

-A callback also known as Higher-order Functions is a function passed as a parameter to another function, then executed inside that function, when specific value is ready.
+A callback also known as Higher-order Functions is a function passed as a parameter to another function, then executed inside that function, when specific result is ready.

-Note that a callback is also a closure because its is called inside a function and it has access to all variables inside that function.
+Note that a callback is also a closure because it's called inside a function and it has access to all variables inside that function.

 ---

 ### Why callback function is possible in javascript:

-The answer is that functions are First class citizen, which means the following:
+The answer is that functions are First class citizen, which means:

 1. Function objects can be assigned to variables.